 Some applications behave differently from most others.
 You should be aware of these differences before using application control to regulate their use.

-IM applications are controlled by either permitting or denying the users from logging in to the service.
-Individual IM accounts are configured as to whether or not they are permitted and then there is a global policy for how to action unknown users, by the application and whether to add the user to the black list or the white list.
-IM applications fall under the Collaboration category in the application signature database.
+These applications are controlled by either permitting or denying the users from logging in to the service.
+Individual IM accounts are configured as to whether or not they are permitted and then there is a global policy for how to action unknown users, by the application, and whether to add the user to the black list or the white list.

 Based on the NAT firewall type, Skype takes advantage of several NAT firewall traversal methods, such as STUN (Simple Traversal of UDP through NAT), ICE (Interactive Connectivity Establishment) and TURN (Traversal Using Relay NAT), to make the connection.

 The Skype client may try to log in with either UDP or TCP, on different ports, especially well-known service ports, such as HTTP (80) and HTTPS (443), because these ports are normally allowed in firewall settings.
 A client who has previously logged in successfully could start with the known good approach, then fall back on another approach if the known one fails.